DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 #### Type Cast Page Elements

-When you grab HTML elements in your TypeScript [client-side code](../basic-guides/obtain-client-side-info.md), you need to cast the elements to the [HTMLElement](https://www.typescriptlang.org/docs/handbook/dom-manipulation.html#an-exploration-into-the-htmlelement-type) type.
-To avoid type errors, cast the element to [unknown](https://www.typescriptlang.org/docs/handbook/2/functions.html#unknown) and then to [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).
+When you identify HTML elements in your TypeScript [client-side code](../basic-guides/obtain-client-side-info.md), you need to type cast the elements.
+To use properties of the basic [HTMLElement Interface](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement), cast the element to the `HTMLElement` type.

-The example below identifies an HTML element and scrolls it into view with a [client function](../../reference/test-api/clientfunction/README.md).
+An example below uses [Element.scrollIntoView()](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) inside a [client function](../../reference/test-api/clientfunction/README.md) to scroll an HTML element into view.

 ```ts
 import { ClientFunction, Selector } from 'testcafe';